-- 3.12.2 Greenhouse or Solarium The rater shall identify solar type, solar orientation, and aperture opening, and shall calculate thermal mass. - 3.12.3 Thermal Mass The rater shall collect information about the thermal mass. - 3.12.4 Thermosiphon Air Panel The rater shall identify the system type and its location.
+- 3.12.1 Direct Gain System The rater determines the type of passive solar system and identifies the solar orientation and aperture area. - 3.12.2 Greenhouse or Solarium The rater determines solar type, solar orientation, and aperture opening, and calculates thermal mass. - 3.12.3 Thermal Mass The rater determines the thermal characteristics of the thermal mass. - 3.12.4 Thermo siphon Air Panel The rater identifies the system type and its location.